Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Constraints on BLMBH Particle DM

-The TBH-TBH mergers could be observable in GW detectors as LMBH mergers.
-The absence of such detections thus places stringent constraints on the DM-nucleon scattering cross-section $\sigma_{\chi n}$\,\mbox{\cite{Bhattacharya:2023stq, Singh:2022wvw}}.
-However, the constraints in Ref.\,\cite{Bhattacharya:2023stq} were obtained under the assumption that no LMBHs would be actually detected.
-The method presented in this paper can be used to assess the exclusion sensitivity to the DM parameter space without making the above assumption.
-Interpreting the LMBHs as TBHs (Eq.\,\ref{eq:RTBH}), we translate our limits on $f_{\rm LMBH}$ into bounds on the DM mass and its scattering cross section with nucleons, as shown in Fig.\,\ref{fig:constraints_DM}.
+TBH-TBH mergers could be observable in GW detectors as BLMBH mergers.
+The absence of such detections thus places stringent constraints on the DM-nucleon scattering cross section $\sigma_{\chi n}$\,\mbox{\cite{Bhattacharya:2023stq, Singh:2022wvw}}.
+However, the constraints in Ref.\,\cite{Bhattacharya:2023stq} were obtained under the assumption that no BLMBHs would be actually detected.
+In the language of this paper, this is akin to assuming that no BNS mergers would be misclassified as BLMBH mergers.
+The method presented in this paper can be used to assess the exclusion sensitivity to the DM parameter space \emph{without} the above assumption.
+Interpreting the LMBHs as TBHs (Eq.\,\ref{eq:RTBH}), we translate our limits on $f_{\rm BLMBH}$ into bounds on the DM mass and its scattering cross section with nucleons, as shown in Fig.\,\ref{fig:constraints_DM}.
 For this purpose, we replace $f \times R_{\rm CBC}$ in Eq.\,\ref{eq:sigback} with the TBH-TBH merger rate $R_{\rm TBH}$ (Eq.\,\ref{eq:RTBH}), and determine the region in the $(m_{\chi}-\sigma_{\chi n})$ plane where the statistical significance $Z$ is $\geq 1.28$.

-In Fig.\,\ref{fig:constraints_DM} we shows projected exclusion on the DM parameter space.
+In Fig.\,\ref{fig:constraints_DM} we show projected exclusion on the DM parameter space.
 For this analysis, we integrated up to a maximum luminosity distance of $D_L = 450\,\mathrm{Mpc}$ to compute the total number of signal and background events.
 The resulting bounds thus reflect the contribution from all the nine bins up to 450 Mpc.
-The exclusion sensitivity of Fig.\,\,\ref{fig:constraints_DM}, for 10 years observation with LIGO A+, is slightly stronger than the projected upper limits in Fig.\,1 of Ref.\,\cite{Bhattacharya:2023stq}.
-This is simply because the $\langle\rm VT\rangle$ in this case is approximately twice the exposure used in the forecasted limit in Ref.\,\cite{Bhattacharya:2023stq}.
-Evidently, ET can achieve stronger exclusions with 1 year of data.
-Although here we focused on bosonic DM, the same technique can be applied to other scenarios, including fermionic DM or bosonic DM that forms a Bose Einstein condensate (BEC)\,\cite{Bhattacharya:2023stq}.
+The exclusion sensitivity of Fig.\,\,\ref{fig:constraints_DM}, for 10 years observation with LIGO A+, is slightly stronger than the projected upper limits shown in Fig.\,1 of Ref.\,\cite{Bhattacharya:2023stq}.
+This is simply because the exposure $\langle\rm VT\rangle$ in this case is approximately twice the exposure used in the forecasted limit in Ref.\,\cite{Bhattacharya:2023stq}.
+ET can achieve comparable (or stronger) exclusions with 1 year of data.
+More broadly though, for the observation horizon considered, misclassification does not lead to a drastic degradation of the previously projected limits.